August 25, 2013

 December 31, 2012

-Its unbridled excellence got me thinking: what could Public Affairs practitioners in Brussels learn from Birgitte, Kasper, Bent et al?
+What could Public Affairs practitioners in Brussels learn from Birgitte, Kasper, Bent et al?

 Reflect public sentiment

-Duh.
 PM Nygaard succeeds when her views are somewhat reflective of prevailing public sentiment.
 However many times they fail, some Public Affairs practitioners still believe in wars of attrition: say it enough times and you’ll wear them out and win.
 Doesn’t work that way: you need to show your world-view is the prevailing one – or at least that you’re moving towards it – not just repeat insular clap-trap a thousand times.

 Put yourself about